JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 In this demo you can investigate how the Bloch Sphere behaves under curtain changes.<br/>

 * **Start**<br/>
-After your RasQberry Configuration the Bloch Sphere Demo should be autostarted whenever you boot your RasQberry.<br/>
+After your RasQberry Configuration is done the Bloch Sphere Demo should be autostarted whenever you boot your RasQberry.<br/>
-If not installed, install, start and stop this demo by opening the Rasqberry Configuration Tool, selecting `D - Quantum Demos` and then `D1 - Bloch-Sphere`. <br/>
+If it is not installed, install, start and stop this demo by opening the Rasqberry Configuration Tool, selecting `D - Quantum Demos` and then `D1 - Bloch-Sphere`. <br/>
 You can also start it manually by clicking on the desktop icon *BlochSphereDemo*.<br/>
 Enter fullscreen-mode by clicking on the icon on the right.<br/>